sindresorhus/rev-hash/readme.md

 Type: `Buffer | string`

-Data to create a hash from.
+The data to create a hash from.